munkacsitomi/mws-restaurant-client-complete/README.md

 ## How to start local server

-- Install node modules: `npm i`
+1. Install node modules `npm i`
+2. Install Gulp globally `npm i -g gulp`
-- You are able to start the local server: `gulp`
+3. You are able to start the local server `gulp`

 ### Requirements for Stage 1